Macky Auditorium FAQs

 - How many players are there in the Orchestra?

 There are approximately 72 main members in the orchestra plus others that are on-call.

 - What does the conductor do?

-Here's a great explanation of what a conductor does on the Kennedy Center's website.
+Here's a great explanation of what a conductor does from the BBC.